Proof Strategy Extraction from LLMs for Enhancing Symbolic Provers

 Moreover, upon further inspection of the experimental results, we find that 42.52\% of the improvement achieved by \approach{} involves theorems that were originally proved by the developer using induction.

 \emph{More Robust Lemma Selection.} The problem of identifying the set of useful lemmas is another fundamental challenge for symbolic provers~\cite{prorokovic2021improving, jiang2022thor, mikula2024magnushammer}.
 Under this context, we also find that \approach{} enhances the robustness of lemma selection procedure of CoqHammer.
-Consider the following theorem from our dataset.
+Below we present an example.

 Here, \texttt{i} is an interval of integers and \texttt{x} is an integer.
 The theorem asserts that if there exists a number in the interval, then the interval is non-empty.
 Although the context consists of the contrapositive of the target theorem, see the lemma \texttt{contra} below, CoqHammer does not select this lemma and fails to prove the target theorem.